tpai/get-ip/README.md

-# Youtube Downloader
+# Get IP

-This is AWS Lambda function, it will generate a website, process youtube url and show video info.
+A AWS lambda function which show your IP address and user agent of current browser.

 ## Usage